Jump to Section:

 - Create phylogenetic trees from Project and Sample Report pages

-- Color tree by metadata
+- Color trees by metadata

 - Download tree data

-When creating a phylogenetic tree for an organism of interest, CZ ID automatically detects samples containing the organism within your project and public projects across CZ ID.
+When creating a phylogenetic tree for an organism of interest, CZ ID automatically detects samples containing the organism within your project and other projects across CZ ID.
 You then select which samples you would like to include in the analysis.
 When selecting samples, keep in mind that it is best to use samples with relatively high coverage of the taxon of interest.
 Low-coverage samples may not be suitable for tree building and the tree may fail (see Why a pairwise matrix instead of a tree?).

 In addition to selected samples, a maximum of 10 reference sequences are automatically added from the NCBI database.
 These reference accessions are selected based on the highest number of reads aligning to sequences in the database.
 Given that the coverage visualization selectively weights contig matches, reference accessions for phylogenetic tree building might differ from those used for coverage visualization.
 See steps below for how to create phylogenetic trees from the Project and Sample Report pages.

-Creating a phylogenetic tree from a Project page
+Creating a Phylogenetic Tree from a Project Page

 To create a phylogenetic tree from a Project page: